 I was involved in the design and development of an IoT directory service (IoT-DS) system with distributed trackable cache servers in the network so that it can store a huge number of records of IoT devices (i.e., control information of IoT devices) and provide very quick lookup of the records.
 It has been envisioned as a crucial component for the realization new ICT services such as automated driving, smart metering, and realtime health monitoring.

-My recent work is focused on the design and development of AI-based network control automation technologies, which can be applied to 5G and beyond networks.
-On this topic, I am involved in a Japan’s national project involving research institutes, telecom operators and equipment manufactures.
+My recent work was focused on the design and development of AI-based network control automation technologies, which could be applied to 5G and beyond networks.
+On this topic, I was involved in a Japan’s national project involving research institutes, telecom operators and equipment manufactures.

-I have been involved in International Telecommunication Union (ITU) since 2008 for the standardization of Next Generation Network, Future Network, and IMT-2020 or 5G network architecture and technologies.
+I have been involved in International Telecommunication Union (ITU) since 2008 for the standardization of Next Generation Network, Future Network, IMT-2020 or 5G networks, and now IMT-2030 or 6G network architecture and technologies.
 I am working as a Rapporteur of ITU-T Study Group 13 since 2014.
 I have contributed technologies to many ITU-T standards (which are called ITU-T Recommendations).

-I have been engaged in teaching and supervising of graduate students (M.S. and Ph.D.) since 2013 as an Associate Professor at University of Electro-Communications (UEC), Tokyo.
+I have been engaged in teaching and supervising of engineering students since 2013 as an associate professor at University of Electro-Communications (UEC), Tokyo during 2013-2023 and as a visiting lecture of Waseda University, Tokyo since 2023.
 I have taught “Advanced Network Architecture” course and supervised research work of six M.S. and two Ph.D. students.
 Moreover, I have also co-supervised graduation theses of many M.S. and Ph.D. students of UEC and other universities in Japan and abroad.
-To share my knowledge of research, development and standardization of advanced network technologies, I do frequently deliver guest lectures at several universities in Japan.
+To share my knowledge of research, development and standardization of advanced network technologies, I do frequently deliver guest lectures at various universities in Japan and abroad.